Retired Marine Gen. John Allen says presumptive Democratic nominee Hillary Clinton is the right person to be the next commander in chief.

 Even though he has endorsed Clinton, Allen has not always seen eye-to-eye with President Obama, who is also a Democrat.
 Allen has consistently urged Obama to curtail the drawdown of U.S. troops in Afghanistan, telling Marine Corps Times in September 2014 that the withdrawal plan at the time could cause the Afghan government to collapse.

 In June, Allen was one of 13 former military and civilian officials who wrote a letter to President Obama urging him to keep 10,000 U.S. troops in Afghanistan for the remainder of his time in office.
-Obama ultimately decided in July to keep 8,400 U.S. troops in the country until January.
+Obama ultimately decided in July on July 6 to keep 8,400 U.S. troops in the country until January.

 In September 2015, Allen abruptly resigned from his position leading international efforts against ISIS amid media reports that he disagreed with White House and Defense officials about the best strategy to defeat the terrorist group.

-“It protects Clinton against arguments that she may have been anti-military, at least at times in her past,” said Cancian, senior adviser with the international security program at CSIS.
-“Certainly back in the '90s, when Bill Clinton was president, that was a huge issue.”
+"It protects Clinton against arguments that she may have been anti-military, at least at times in her past," said Cancian, senior adviser with the CSIS international security program at CSIS.
+"Certainly back in the '90s, when Bill Clinton was president, that was a huge issue."

-Cancian, a retired Marine colonel who served with Allen in Iraq, has some concerns about the endorsement, though.
+Cancian, is also a retired Marine colonel who served with Allen in Iraq, has some concerns about the endorsement, though.
 While he has tremendous respect for Allen, Cancian said he worries that having retired general officers involved in political causes may prompt the White House to exclude top military leaders from the decision-making process, he said.